-Generally, financial institutions collect the €30 stamp duty from credit card accounts on 1 April each year.
+Generally, financial institutions collect the €30 duty from credit card accounts on the 1st of April each year.

-I you are wondering how to reduce bank charges – take a look at our comparison of current account charges in Ireland
+If you are wondering how to reduce your bank charges – take a look at our comparison of current account charges in Ireland